- What is Interlibrary Loan?

 May I borrow older materials?

 Some works published pre-1900 may be obtained through ILL.
 The material may not come in book form but instead on microfilm or microfiche.
-These will be designated "IN LIBRARY USE ONLY" and may only be used in the Christopher Center or Law Libraries.
+These will be designated "IN LIBRARY USE ONLY" and may only be used in the Christopher Center.
 Microfilm/fiche readers with copiers are available in the library.
 As with any loan, you are expected to be extremely careful handling the material.
 You will be held responsible for lost or damaged items, and the replacement fees can be sizable.

 How do I find out the status of my request?